Brookfield Relocation Services

 Question: I have been told that I am being posted, however I have yet to receive my message.
 Can I put my house on the market now?

 Answer: Yes.
 Your house can be listed for sale.
 However, if we do receive an offer prior to receiving your message that you want to accept, then acceptance can only be signed conditional on you receiving your message.
 This can be a turnoff for many buyers as they do not like the uncertainty.
 For this reason, what we recommend is to get everything as prepared in advance.
 Let us come take the pictures, videos, measurements, prepare our marketing, so that as soon as you receive your message, we can immediately set the listing to active.
-Brookfield Military Relocation is what we do.
-Just ask us if you have a unique situation.
+We like to be as proactive as possible, while not putting you in harm's way.

 Question: What is a normal possession period in the Winnipeg area: